hikeventures/hikeventures.github.io/_posts/reviews/2016-08-30-Thule-Sapling-Elite-Child-Carrier.markdown

   - Thule
   - backpack
 ---
 Recently, I was looking for a child carrier backpack since I was interested to bring our child clother to nature.
 Carrying a child in a backpack feels more convenient than cruising with a stroller in the nature and you can more easily access places off the beaten track.
 This is a first short review about the Thule Sampling Elite Child Carrier Backpack which I got provided by Thule to test it here in Finland.
-I will add more details to this review over the time. {% include disclaimer.html %}
+I will add more details to this review over the time.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/27817737344/in/dateposted-public/" title="Thule Sapling Elite Child Carrier Review"><img src="https://c1.staticflickr.com/9/8699/27817737344_8d818cfb80_k.jpg" width="2048" height="1367" alt="Thule Sapling Elite Child Carrier"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>